I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcloselog.md

 <p>None</p>

 ## -remarks
 <p><b>NdisMCloseLog</b> closes the temporary log file allocated by
     <b>NdisMCreateLog</b> and releases all resources associated with the driver's logging operations when a
     miniport driver is unloading.</p>

-<p><b>NdisMCloseLog</b> closes the temporary log file allocated by
-    <b>NdisMCreateLog</b> and releases all resources associated with the driver's logging operations when a
-    miniport driver is unloading.</p>